Watch This Episode of MwahTV About Brand Strategy Basics

 LAURA: I've recently been on your podcast, Philip, talking about this very same subject, but I think we should talk about it now as well.
-And in that episode, we talked about how I felt that your Brand Strategy 101 course was really like a serendipitous moment for me in my business and in my career so far.
+In that episode, we talked about how I felt that your Brand Strategy 101 course was really like a serendipitous moment for me in my business and in my career so far.

-And then, naturally, I went straight ahead and progressed into the mastermind as well.
-And both of these things came at such a perfect time for me because I was trying to navigate how I was going to transition, changing my established brand photography business into something bigger, something that was going to be pandemic proof.
+Then, naturally, I went straight ahead and progressed into the mastermind as well.
+And both of these things came at such a perfect time for me because I was trying to navigate how I was going to transition, changing my established brand photography business into something bigger, something that was going to be pandemic-proof.

 But I'm curious to know, why did you start the Brand Strategy 101 course?

 and the Creative Economy

 PHILIP: The creative economy is exploding and it's an amazing time to be a creative professional.
 Every company is essentially a media company now.
 All companies need incredible amounts of creativity to run their businesses for social networking, for marketing, et cetera.

 But design has really become in the global economy, a commodity, and there's been an incredible downward pricing pressure on design services.
 Designers in the developed world really have to learn how to offer more, more than just design.